Flying Tigers: Chennault fighter doctrine

+To take full advantage of "dive-and-zoom" tactics, Chennault created an early warning network of spotters that would give his P-40 fighters time to take off and climb to a superior altitude before engaging the Japanese.
 Chennault and the Flying Tigers benefited from the country's warning network, called "the best air-raid warning system in existence":

 Starting from areas in Free China, in hundreds of small villages, in lonely outposts, in hills and caves, stretching from near Canton through all Free China to the capital in Chungking and to Lanchow, far northwest, are a maze of alarm stations equipped with radios and telephones that give instant warning of the approach of Japanese planes.